Bloody Hell Pond Fact

 Interestingly, the color changes slightly with the weather.
 On sunny days the pond appears an orange-red.
 On cloudy days, however, it takes on the semblance of a blood-red scarlet.

 Bloody Hell Pond Location and History

 The Bloody Hell Pond is located in the Oita Prefecture, in Japan.
 The local terrain is predominantly mountainous, and also quite rugged.

 The predominant religious beliefs of the local population in ancient times considered that the location resembled a nightmarish underworld.
 For a period of time, its waters were used as a means of execution by literally boiling to death.

 In modern times, the mud and hot water of the site have (ironically) become a source of various skin products.
 It also serves as one of the largest tourist attractions in the region.

 It is not, however, usable as a spa, for obvious reasons.
 There are other hot springs in the immediate region usable for that purpose, though.
-Attempting to utilize this site for bathing is (rather understandably) forbidden by law.
+Attempting to utilize this site for bathing is (quite understandably) forbidden by law.